apppackio/apppack-docs/src/tutorials/deploy-first-app.md

 If you see "Hello World!" in your browser, congrats!
 Your first AppPack app is now running on AWS.

-## 🏃 Next Steps
+## 🏃 Next steps

-Now that you've successfully installed an app pre-configured for AppPack to your cluster, you'll probably want to learn [how to configure your own app for AppPack](../how-to/apps.md).
+Now that you've successfully installed an app pre-configured for AppPack to your cluster, you'll probably want to learn [how to configure your own app for AppPack](../how-to/apps/apps.md).

 You should also destroy the demo app you created to avoid any unneccesary AWS charges.
-See _[How to Destroy an App](../how-to/destroy-app.md)_ for details.
+See _[How to Destroy an App](../how-to/apps/destroy-app.md)_ for details.

 *[CI/CD]: Continuous Integration/Continuous Delivery